jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**May 6, 2024**_
+Refreshing regex knowledge for NLP

 _**May 5, 2024**_
 Refreshing memory of jupiter notebook and testing github copilot vs chatgpt
+- chatgpt is cleaner to use and start new dialogues to get rid of prior conversation's influenced
+- copilot is easier to use inline to ask questions and let it modify the codes directly
+- neither is able to replace human because they don't interpret the exact instructions without human help
+<br></br>

 _**May 4, 2024**_
 Learning about sentiment analysis